friendsfamily17-svg/documents/multi-dev-guides/startup-dev-guides/docs/python/README.md

 ---

 This README serves as a starting point for Python developers.
 For more detailed documentation on design principles, lifecycle, onboarding, QA, release processes, deployment, and CI/CD practices, please refer to the respective documents in this directory.

+See also: `PROCESS.md` — workflow used by teams, required documents (PRD, API Spec, TSD, Test Plan), CI/testing and deployment checklists.